 If you're serious about owning a wedding planning business, consider yourself an entrepreneur first and a business owner second.

-The wedding industry is mostly about connections, and some of the most incredible business comes from referrals (if you watch my masterclass, you'd know how important this is!).
+The wedding industry is mostly about connections, and some of the most incredible business comes from referrals (if you sign up for The Client Cocktail, you'll know how important this is!).

-You have to seek out new connections actively–but not just any old links–the right ones.
+You have to seek out new connections as much as possible–but not just any old “links”–and focus on the right ones.

-As you set out to market your business, you need to get in front of the right people.
+As you set out to market your business, you must get in front of the right people.
 Ideally, the people and companies that are already in front of your ideal clients.

 They have the power to refer to you and to help lift your business alongside theirs.

-Networking with the right people is one of the first things I did when I started my biz.
-Armed with my biz plan, a vision for the future, and a nice looking brand/website, I sought out businesses who were already in front of my ideal clients.
+I networked my butt off.
+Networking with the right people was one of the first things I did when I started my business, which paid off.
+I was armed with my biz plan, a vision for the future, and a nice-looking brand/website.
+I sought out businesses that were already in front of my ideal clients.

 Marketing is simply sharing your message so that it reaches the right people.
 What's your message?